Seat Leon Estate review

 Equipment, options and extras

 Don’t dismiss entry-level SE trim; it’s surprisingly well equipped.
 You get 16in alloy wheels, air-conditioning, keyless start, cruise control and even metallic paint as standard.
-We do think SE Dynamic is worth the extra, though, because as well as the various infotainment upgrades we mentioned earlier, it adds larger 17in wheels and tinted rear windows.
+We do think SE Dynamic is worth the extra, though, because as well as various infotainment system upgrades, it adds larger 17in wheels and tinted rear windows.

 Reliability

-All versions of the Leon come with a two-year unlimited-mileage warranty and a third year of cover as long as your total mileage doesn't exceed 60,000 miles.
-That’s pretty standard for the family car class, although not as impressive as the Kia Ceed Sportswagon’s seven-year warranty.
+All versions of the Leon Estate come with a two-year unlimited-mileage warranty and a third year of cover as long as your total mileage doesn't exceed 60,000 miles.
+That’s pretty standard for the family car class, although not as impressive as the seven-year warranty you get with the Kia Ceed Sportswagon.

 Safety and security

-The Leon has been safety tested by Euro NCAP under a more stringent set of regulations than most of its rivals, and this makes it hard to draw direct comparisons.
-However, the Audi A3 has gone through the same tests and proved to not quite be as good at protecting adults from injury in the event of a crash, but marginally better for kids in the back than the Leon.
+The Leon Estate was safety tested by Euro NCAP under different regulations than some estate cars so it's hard to draw direct comparisons.
+However, the Audi A3 has gone through the same tests and proved to not quite be as good at protecting adults from injury in the event of a crash, but marginally better for kids in the back than the Leon Estate.

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here